 One thing I’ve noticed about many one-person business owners is that they often plan their websites still in “job mode.”
 They set out to trade in their former big boss for lots of new little bosses (clients), so their websites wind up reading like a super-fancy digital résumé.

-The problem is, if you need your website to bring you client leads, your prospects (taking the form of site visitors) don’t hire people the same way bosses do.
-Let’s dive in and sort that out.
+The problem is, if you need your website to bring you client leads, your site visitors don’t hire people the same way bosses do…

 With my clients, I refer to these digital resumé sites as vetting websites.
 Vetting websites usually include a bulleted list of services, maybe a portfolio, and an about page with a formal bio that talks about where you went to college and why you felt you were qualified to start your own business.

 In short, it’s where you send a prospect for more information (to further vet you).

 What was once: “Here’s my resumé, please give me a call if you want to set up an interview,” became: “Here’s my website, please give me a call if you want to schedule a consultation.”

 And that’s fine if the main way you plan to bring clients into your business is not your website.
 Maybe your plan is to network with and pitch people face-to-face?
 Cool.
 Kickin’ it old school still works.